tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 Let's think about a hypothetical L2 whose security relies on stakers A, B, and C. We assume $C$ = 1000 TON, $S_{A}$ = 200 TON, $S_{B}$ = 300 TON, $S_{C}$ = 500 TON, $MinChal$ = 100 TON, and $A$ = 30%.

-If the sequencer executes an attack using invalid transactions, stakers can either ignore it or initiate a challenge.
+If the L2 Operator executes an attack using invalid transactions, stakers can either ignore it or initiate a challenge.
 The change in assets of each entity would be as follows if no challenge occurs:

-**Sequencer:** 0 TON </br>
+**L2 Operator:** 0 TON </br>
 **Staker A:** $-S_A * A$ = $-200 * 0.3$ = -60 TON </br>
 **Staker B:** $-S_B * A$ = $-300 * 0.3$ = -90 TON </br>
 **Staker C:** $-S_C * A$ = $-500 * 0.3$ = -150 TON

 If staker A runs a challenge and staker B supports it, while staker C does not participate in the challenge, the change in assets of each entity would be as follows:

-**Sequencer:** $-C$ = -1000 TON </br>
+**L2 Operator:** $-C$ = -1000 TON </br>
 **Stkaer A:** $+C$ = +1000 TON </br>
 **Staker B:** +0 TON </br>
 **Staler C:** $-S_C * A$ = $-500 * 0.3$ = -150 TON

 If staker C decides to join the challenge but chooses the wrong side, the bigger loss cannot be avoided:

-**Sequencer:** $-C$ = -1000 TON </br>
+**L2 Operator:** $-C$ = -1000 TON </br>
 **Stkaer A:** $+C$ = +1000 TON </br>
 **Staker B:** +0 TON </br>
 **Staler C:** $-MinChal - S_C * A$ = $-100 - (500 * 0.3)$ = -250 TON

 As you can see from the results, appropriate rewards and punishments can encourage behaviors that benefit the protocol.
-Firstly, it is possible to receive rewards if you can identify the malicious actions of a sequencer like staker A. Conversely, the stakes of all stakers can be slashed if no one initiates a challenge.
+Firstly, it is possible to receive rewards if you can identify the malicious actions of a L2 Operator like staker A. Conversely, the stakes of all stakers can be slashed if no one initiates a challenge.
 Additionally, even if someone initiates a challenge, you can still lose a portion of your stake TON if you are absent from a challenge like staker C. Lastly, in the case of selecting the wrong side in a challenge, consequences can be even more serious.

 ### 6.2.2.
 Verifiers' dilemma